 The Engineering of Traction

 It’s winter again, and with winter in Colorado comes snow.
-Amazing, beautiful slippery snow.
+Amazing, beautiful, slippery snow.
 It’s great for skiing, of course, but skiing is not what you want to do on the highway!
+You need traction.

 Have you ever thought about the engineering that goes into the tires we put on our vehicles?
 I just switched tires — from one kind of performance tire to an entirely different kind of performance tire.
 The first, the “summer” tires (shown on the right) have pretty amazing traction on dry pavement, especially when said pavement is hot.
-Hard to break these things loose.
+Hard to break these things loose, and driving with them is a ton of fun.
 Snow, on the other hand, renders these things almost traction-less.

 The “winter” tires (shown on the left) are amazing in an entirely different way.
 The same car that can’t go up a snow covered hill with the summer tires, challenges even my 4×4 truck when the winter tires are installed.